sewera/tsst-network/docs/stages/management_protocol_specification.md

 **Options**

-Options are not required in a command, but they can add a specific functionality to a keyword.
+Options are not mandatory in a command, but they can add a specific functionality to a keyword.

-For example adding a `-100` at the end of command with `add` keyword will add a next layer label to the 'out link' golumn.
+For example adding a `-100` at the end of command with `add` keyword will add a next layer label to the 'out link' column.

 ## The add command